NCAS-CMS/cfa-conventions/source/cfa.md

 ### Data type

-A fragment may have a different data type to that of the aggregated variable.
-The fragment's data must be cast to the aggregated variable's data type.
+If the aggregated variable is not defined as having packed data, then a fragment may have a different data type to that of the aggregated variable.
+In this case the fragment's data must be cast to the aggregated variable's data type.
+If the aggregated variable does specify packed data, then all fragments must have the same data type the aggregated variable.

 ### Missing values